jeff-hykin/xome/readme.md

 }
 ```

-After that, run `nix develop` and you'll enter an isolated nicely configured home.
+After that, just run `nix develop` in the same directory and you'll have a fancy terminal with all the tools you specified!

 ### 2. Simple Home